Arduino-IRremote/Arduino-IRremote/README.md

 If you do not require more current than 20 mA, there is no need to use an external transistor (at least for AVR chips).

 On my Arduino Nanos, I always use a 100 &ohm; series resistor and one IR LED :grinning:.

+## Simulate an IR receiver module
+To simulate an IR receiver (such as the TSOP1738) which provides an active-low output, you only need to enable the `USE_NO_SEND_PWM` macro.
+In the case you must simulate exotic IR receivers, which provides an active-high output, you also need to enable the `USE_ACTIVE_HIGH_OUTPUT_FOR_NO_SEND_PWM` macro.

 ## Minimal CPU clock frequency
 For receiving, the **minimal CPU clock frequency is 4 MHz**, since the 50 &micro;s timer ISR (Interrupt Service Routine) takes around 12 &micro;s on a 16 MHz ATmega.<br/>